Dudukun/alx-higher_level_programming/0x07-python-test_driven_development/README.md

- a function that adds 2 integers.
+a function that prints a text with 2 new lines after each of these characters: ., ? and :